Otter-Bots/was/README.md

-# WAS (website auth server)
+# WAS
 Authentication server for use with the [website](https://github.com/Otter-Bots/otterbots.xyz).
+(WAS stands for Website Authentication Server.)